Skip to content

 If you have four different designs for business cards, possibly different names on the cards, and you require 250 of each then that would need to be ordered as –

 When supplying artwork of multiple designs, you need to ensure that you read the upload specifications correctly to ensure that the artwork is printed.
-For further information on how to supply your artwork of multiple designs, then please see our article here.
+For further information on how to supply your artwork of multiple designs, please see our article on how to supply artwork for multiple sets of a single product.